 “For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost“-2 Peter 1:21

-Naturally, common sense would indicate that this would then be contained in the language of the prophets themselves through whom God was inspiring to write (i.e. the Koine Greek of the New Testament, and the Hebrew/Aramic of the Old Testament).
+Naturally, common sense would indicate that ultimately God’s words would ultimately be contained in the language of the prophets themselves whose very hands God’s chose to write (i.e. the Koine Greek of the New Testament, and the Hebrew/Aramaic of the Old Testament).
 Everything else would therefore be a translation.
 Hence why it’s customary for Bible scholars refer to lexicons, concordances, dictionaries, etc. to understand the original meaning of the words of the underlying text (more on this later).

 From the very beginning, satan’s attack was upon..? you guessed it, the Word of God: “Yea, hath God said….?“ (Gen. 3:1).
 Should we then be surprised if there is yet an attack on God’s Word?

 Wicked men have always sought to destroy and repress the Holy Scriptures.
 Not only in ancient history, every time the Hebrew people were taken into captivity, but even leading up to the modern age.
-During the Papal Supremacy of Europe, the great controversy was between the errors of the formalized church (which were based largely on superstition and tradition) versus what the Word of God said.
+During the Papal Supremacy of Europe, the great controversy was between the errors of the formalized church (which were based nearly entirely on superstition and tradition) versus what the Word of God said.
 This was what sparked what’s come to be known as the Protestant Reformation that broke the world from the feudal dark ages and birthed western civilization.
 And of course those who appealed to the plain and simple teachings of the Word of God were ridiculed for “rejecting the authority of the church”, “leaning on their fallible conscious/understanding”, and told that “only the pope and his priests could correctly interpret the scriptures”.
 And as prior to the advent of the movable-type printing press, only the priests and certain elite families of nobility even had access to the Holy Writ, it was indeed all to easy to hide their contradiction of practice in light of the Word of God, and no wonder they didn’t want anyone else to know what It said.

-After the first Bible translations appeared of Luther, Tyndale, Wycliffle, Geneva, Etc., and over time, it was decided a more excellent translation was necessary in the English language that incorporated the best aspects of the preceding translations.
-This has become known as the A.V.
-(Authorized Version) 1611 King James Bible.
-This Bible was also based on the Textus Receptus, and do you know what happened?
+After the first Bible translations appeared of Luther, Tyndale, Wycliffle, Geneva, Etc., it was decided a more excellent translation was necessary in the English language that incorporated the best aspects of all the preceding translations.
+This translation has since become known as the A.V.
+(Authorized Version) or the 1611 King James Bible.
+This Bible being based on the Textus Receptus, do you know what happened?
 The devil using his agents sought to foil this translation entirely through a plot to blow up the parliament in which King James who authorized and was financially supporting this great work resided.
-This has become known as ‘The Gunpowder Plot‘ and can be read about, for instance, in some editions Foxe’s Book of Martyrs (or at the previous link).
+This has become known as ‘The Gunpowder Plot‘ and can be read about, for instance, in most editions Foxe’s Book of Martyrs (or at the previous link).
 But by the Grace of God, in His providence, the plot was discovered and prevented.

-Naturally, when the Devil discovered that he wasn’t able to keep the Bible out of the hands of the common man anymore, he would only have one other alternative course of action in seeking to carry out his attack on the Word of God: mimic and counterfeit it to create confusion and in seeking to get men unawares to further his mystery iniquity.
-Even better for him if by that time the 1611 language would seem archaic and therefore people would naturally embrace the newer versions, and if through apostasy and liberalism he could get church leaders to purport these new translations to be based on “Better/older” manuscripts (similarly to how after three centuries of extreme persecution using wicked men in seeking to destroy the early primitive church off the face of the earth under the pagan roman empire, inspired Constantine to declare “Christianity” the official state religion, albeit nominally, incorporating all sorts of pagan practices.
+Naturally, when the Devil discovered that he wasn’t able to keep the scriptures out of the hands of the common man anymore, he would only have one other alternative course of action in seeking to carry out his attack on the Word of God: mimic and counterfeit it.
+Create translations which would be 99% truthful but contain the 1% critical errors conducive to his mystery iniquity.
+Even better for him if by that time the 1611 language would seem archaic and therefore people would naturally embrace the newer versions, and if through apostasy and liberalism he could get church leaders to purport these new translations to be based on “Better/older” manuscripts (similarly to how after three centuries of extreme persecution using wicked men in seeking to destroy the early primitive church off the face of the earth under the pagan roman empire, Constantine was inspired to declare “Christianity” the official state religion, albeit nominally, incorporating all sorts of pagan practices.)

 William Tyndale, who’s translation a great majority of the King James Version draws directly from, in light of centuries of papal persecution, is famously quoted as saying “If God spare my life, before many years I will cause a boy that driveth the plow to know more of the Scripture, than he [the pope] does.”, “I perceived how that it was impossible to establish the lay people in any truth except the Scripture were plainly laid before their eyes”, “I call God to record against the day we shall appear before our Lord Jesus, that I never altered one syllable of God’s Word against my conscience, nor would do this day, if all that is in earth, whether it be honor, pleasure, or riches, might be given me”, “The preaching of God’s word is hateful and contrary unto them.
 Why?
 For it is impossible to preach Christ, except thou preach against antichrist; that is to say, them which with their false doctrine and violence of sword enforce to quench the true doctrine of Christ.”